-P.1 P.2 Insulation shall be considered to be functional insulation, basic insulation, supplementary insulation, reinforced insulation of double insulation.
+Insulation shall be considered to be functional insulation, BASIC INSULATION, SUPPLEMENTARY INSULATION, REINFORCED INSULATION or DOUBLE INSULATION.

 The application of insulation in many common situations is described in table 2G and illustrated in figure 2F, but other situations and solutions are possible.
 These examples are informative; in some cases the necessary grade of insulation may be higher or lower.
 Where a different grade may be necessary, or if a particular configuration of energized parts is not represented in the examples, the necessary grade of insulation should be determined by considering the effect of a single fault (see 1.4.14).
 This should leave the requirements for protection against electric shock intact.